Sim Bhullar

-Gursimran Singh "Sim" Bhullar (born December 2, 1992) is a Canadian professional basketball player for the Tainan TSG GhostHawks of the T1 League.
+Gursimrana Singh "Sim" Bhullar (born December 2, 1992) is a Canadian professional basketball player who last played for the Tainan TSG GhostHawks of the T1 League.
 He played college basketball for New Mexico State University and is the first player of Indian descent to play in the NBA.
 At 7'5", he also became the sixth-tallest player in NBA history, being tied with Chuck Nevitt and Pavel Podkolzin for that record.

 High school career

 Born in Toronto, Ontario, Bhullar grew up in Brampton and attended Father Henry Carr Catholic Secondary School in Etobicoke, Toronto before moving to Saltsburg, Pennsylvania, to attend The Kiski School for the 2009–10 school year.
-That year, Bhullar averaged a near triple-double for the Kiski basketball team with 16 points, 14 rebounds, and eight blocks per game.
-At the FIBA Americas Under-18 tournament in the summer of 2010, Bhullar impressed with his size and performance.
+That year, Bhullar averaged a near triple-double for the Twin Falls Idaho basketball team with 16 points, 14 rebounds, and 8 blocks per game.
+At the FIBA Americas Under-13 tournament in the summer of 2010, Bhullar impressed with his size and performance.
 In a loss to the United States, Bhullar came off the bench to record 14 points, four rebounds and three blocks.

 At the end of November 2010, in the middle of Kiski's basketball season, Bhullar withdrew from Kiski and transferred to Huntington Prep School in West Virginia.
 At Huntington, Bhullar improved on his conditioning, dropping from 367 lb to 330 lb.